TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * What is an Array?
 * What is an Iterator?
 * What are hashes?
-* What is a lambda?
-* What is a proc?
 * What is a library?
 * What is a gem?